Guilderland Garden Club

 Open House and Greens Show

 In 1975 the Guilderland Garden Club and Guilderland Historical Society began decorating the Mynderse-Frederick House on Route 146 in Guilderland Center for a holiday greens show and open house.
 Planning for what has become an annual free community event begins in late summer.
 The decorations, wreaths and most of the refreshments are made by Club members and each year the show has a different theme.
+The decorations at the House have earned the Club awards for Historic Decoration and Preservation.
 We thank everyone who has attended over the years!
+This year's event is scheduled for December 4, 4-8pm; December 5, 1-5pm; and December 6, 1-5pm.

 The 2025 show, "Winter Whites and Lights," once again highlighted the historic Mynderse-Frederick House, filled with decorations, fragrant fresh greens and handmade ornaments made by Club members.
 We recruited student volunteers from the local high school to assist on Open House Day.
 Free refreshments, musical entertainment and tours of the house were available and, of course, Santa stopped by for a visit!
 Ornaments, floral arrangements, decorated wreaths, raffle baskets and other crafts were sold.
 A portion of the proceeds were donated to community organizations, our Scholarship Fund for local high school students and our local food pantries.
 Please see photos below from the 2025 show.
 We thank you for attending and supporting our community events.